snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-api/index.md

 To be able to post sample requests in the documentation you need to click the `Authorize` button at the top of the document and authorize with your token.
 The value for the token field in each individual requests is overwritten by this authorization.

-Each request will need to include your company's `organizationID` which is a UUID that can be retrieved from the URL immediately following the .com when visiting console:
+Each request will need to include your company's `organizationID` which is a UUID that can be retrieved from the URL immediately following `.com` when visiting console:

 ![](images/orgID.png)